In this Article

 - For many couples, this is a time when their relationship is most stable ensuring they are committed to parenthood.

-Fertility levels keep dipping, and getting pregnant might become more and more difficult as you move towards age 40.
+Between 35 to 40, fertility levels keep dipping and getting pregnant might become more and more difficult as you move towards age 40.
+Other factors of having a baby during this period include –

-- There is also a higher probability of developing pregnancy ailments such as hypertension and gestational diabetes.
+- A higher probability of developing pregnancy ailments such as hypertension and gestational diabetes.

-- The risk of miscarriage stands at one in four pregnancies with the threat of chromosomal abnormalities also increasing with maternal age.
+- The risk of miscarriage and the threat of chromosomal abnormalities increasing with maternal age.

-- Chances of conceiving twins also increase if the mother is older due to hormonal variations with age that can result in multiple eggs being released during ovulation.
+- Chances of conceiving twins due to hormonal variations with age that can result in multiple eggs being released during ovulation.

 - Figures indicate that about a third of women over 40 struggle with infertility.